insightindustry/validator-collection/docs/index.rst

 There are two fundamental patterns that we find work well in practice.

-Defensive Aprpoach: Check, then Convert if Necessary
+Defensive Approach: Check, then Convert if Necessary
 =======================================================

 We find this pattern is best used when we don't have any certainty over a given